PatoFlamejanteTV/app-ideas/Projects/2-Intermediate/celestia.md

 - Track patient medications

 ## Developer Notes
--By using the credentials created by super admin then only the doctor can access the records of his patients -The doctor login consists of two-step verification by completing it.
+-By using the credentials created by super admin, only the doctor can access the records of their patients -The doctor login consists of two-step verification by completing it.
 Once completed, they can login through the application

 ## Bonus features